 As if a seriously good cookie isn’t enough, making these cookies couldn’t be easier and quicker.
-I call them shortcut cookies for two reasons: first, the dough takes less than 3 minutes if you use a processor; and second, you don’t need to wrap, chill and roll the dough as with many other shortbread recipes.
-So the whole recipe takes less than 30 minutes with only 6 ingredients.
+I should call them shortcut cookies because the dough takes less than 3 minutes if you use a processor.
+You don’t need to wrap, chill and roll the dough as with many other shortbread recipes.

-These are good cookies.
 My husband is already complaining that there aren’t enough (I made them last night and froze them for the upcoming holidays).
 He’s not too happy about having to wait.
-(Of course I let him taste one!
-That’s why he wants more).
+Of course I let him taste one.
+That’s why he clamoring for more.

 Tailor To Your Taste